gsirhc/NodeWebcamServer/README.md

 Time window during a 24 hour period to FTP the image.
 Leave blank to use same resitrction as CaptureTimeWindow.
 See CaptureTimeWindow notes for format.

-## NWS and Raspberry Pi (with Raspian)
+## NWS with Raspberry Pi (Raspian)
-1. Install [Node](http://joshondesign.com/2013/10/23/noderpi) for the Pi.
+1. Install [Nodejs](http://joshondesign.com/2013/10/23/noderpi) for the Pi.
 2. Install fswebcam:
+'''
-'''bash sudo apt-get install fswebcam'''
+sudo apt-get install fswebcam
+'''
 3. Set a [static IP](https://www.modmypi.com/blog/tutorial-how-to-give-your-raspberry-pi-a-static-ip-address) address for your Pi:
 4. Download the entire NWS project to your Pi.
 5. Update the Node packages from the NWS project root:
+'''
-'''bash npm install'''
+npm install
+'''
 6. Create a startup script:
+'''
-'''bash cp nodewebcamserver.sh /etc/init.d'''
+cp nodewebcamserver.sh /etc/init.d
+'''
 7. Start NWS:
+'''
-'''bash service /etc/init.d/nodewebcamserver start'''
+service /etc/init.d/nodewebcamserver start
+'''
 8. Open a browser on another PC or Laptop to http://<ip>:8080 (replace <ip> with the IP address you assigned in step #3)

 ### Webcams with the Raspberry Pi
 It seems most USB webcams are compatible with the Raspberry Pi.
-NWS has only been tested with USB webcam though it may work with the Raspberry Pi camera port.
+NWS has only been tested with a USB webcam though it may work with the Raspberry Pi camera port.

 ### Optimal Configuration for the Raspberry Pi
 Out of the box, NWS is configured to work with the Pi.
 Note that the Pi is slow so take care when setting the Capture and FTP intervals below the default settings.
 Depending on the camera and resolution, capturing an image to a file can take upwards of 5 seconds.

+## Security
+Securing NWS is your responsibility.
+If you open the web port to the internet, you assume any and all responsibilty for any user that accesses the image.
+Also note, NWS does not provide password protection or SSL support.
+Its recommended you run the web server behind a firewall.
+If you wish to allow internet users to view the image, either FTP the image to a secure server or use a non-standard web port and set AllowRefreshNow to false.

+## License
+There is no license for NWS per se.
+Its provided as is, free of charge, can be modified and redistributed at will without permission.